-I often have people contact me who want to try drums out just to see if they like it before jumping in and buying a set.
-This usually entails the person coming in for several classes before making a final decision.
-A topic that often comes up with these students is “How can I practice the drums without drums?”.
-I always welcome this discussion because it shows me that regardless of the lack of drums, the student is still serious about learning the concepts and improving.
+I often have people contact me to take a couple of lessons before jumping in and buying a drumset.
+A topic that often comes up with these students is “How can I practice the drums without a drumset?”.
+I always welcome this discussion because it shows me that regardless of the fact that the student does not have access to a set of drums, they are still serious about learning the concepts and improving.

 1. Practice Pad

 Practicing on a practice pad is the easiest way to practice away from the drums and to keep your hands in shape.
 You can work on things such as hand-technique, hand-conditioning, and rudiments while approximating the feel of a snare drum.

 2. Multiple Stroke Exercises

 You can easily work on hand-conditioning by practicing things like multiple-stroke exercises.
 The concept of hand-conditioning was covered in my article “12 Minutes to Stronger Hands”, and includes a 9-part video series.
 Check this article out.
 It contains many important exercises for those wishing to take their drumming to a higher level.

 Also, check out Joe Morello’s pivotal hand-technique book Master Studies, which in my opinion is the authority on hand-conditioning.

 Work on rudiments to expand your vocabulary.
 You can also work on important things such as articulation, precision, and fluidity.
 Don’t worry about speed, this will come on its own.
 Work on new ideas and review old ideas.
 Without a metronome FIRST, to develop fluidity in your playing, and then SECONDLY add the metronome to solidify your ability to play in time.